 Common Assignments and Discussion Topics About Money and Materialism in The Great Gatsby

-Here are ways to think about frequently assigned topics on this theme.
+Here are ways to think about frequently assigned topics on this the theme of money and materialism.

 Discuss Tom & Daisy as people who “smash things and retreat into their money”